 1. Drying the Plant and Soil

-Follow up by checking if the plant recovers.
-You can do it by checking if the yellowish color disappears and the welting stops.
+Follow up by checking if the plant recovers, especially if the yellowish color disappears and the welting stops.

-If the plant dries and still does not recover from welting, you must check if microorganisms have rotten the root.
+If the plant dries and does not recover from wilting, remove the plant and check for root rot.

-Step 1: Take the plant out slowly from the soil.
+- Take the plant out of the pot and bush off the excess soil.